 An integrated, multi-Agency approach of significant scale is considered the right option to tackle the challenge.
-The recent wave of commitments, innovation and action on the part of both private and public sector actors establishes a strong baseline for action.
+The recent wave of commitments, innovation and action on the part of both private and public sector actors along entire supply chains establishes a strong baseline for action.